-Why Keywords Are Still So Very Important for SEO - SEO 101
+Why Keywords Are Still So Very Important for SEO

 - Most visible content: Google’s job is to understand content the way we do.
 An H1 tag at the top of the page gets far more eyeballs than boilerplate content at the bottom.
 Whether it’s a heading tag, early body copy or a bolded phrase, the most visible content is generally the most influential for SEO.

-- Internal links and surrounding content: Incorporating keywords into the anchor text of links pointing to your page from others on the site helps show Google what your page is about.
-Similarly, content nearby anchor text pointing to your page is also observed by Google and, to a lesser degree, is used to describe the destination page.
+- Internal links and surrounding content: Incorporating keywords into the anchor text of links pointing to your page helps show Google what your page is about.
+Similarly, content nearby anchor text pointing to your page also matters to Google and, to a lesser degree, is used to describe the destination page.

 - Image and video file names: Instead of letting your phone give your image or video a default name that usually contains something random and nonsensical, give it a descriptive name using a relevant keyword.

-- Image alt attributes: Alt tags not only make your site more inclusive for your visually impaired audience, they give Google a better idea of your picture.
+- Image alt attributes: Alt tags not only make your site more inclusive for your visually impaired audience, but they also give Google a better idea of your picture.
 Incorporate keywords when appropriate.

 - Image title attributes: Image titles don’t work on all browsers the same way, which is why Google may not put much weight into this content.
 However, if there is an opportunity to gracefully include keywords, go for it.